emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Thunderous Smite
 Thunder, Spell\
 1 action\
 Your weapon rings with thunder that is audible within 300 feet of you.
 Make a Melee Strike.
-On a success, the attack deals an extra 2d6 thunder damage to the target.
-Additionally, if the target is a creature, it must succeed on a Might saving throw or be pushed 10 feet away from you and knocked prone.
+On a success, the attack deals an extra 2d6 thunder damage to the target and it is pushed 2m away and knocked Prone.

 You can use this Flourish once per day.

 ### Thunderwave
 Thunder, Spell\
 2 actions\
 A wave of thunderous force sweeps out from you.
-Each creature in a 6m emenation must make a Might saving throw.
-On a failed save, a creature takes 8d8 thunder damage and is pushed 4m away from you.
-On a successful save, the creature takes half as much damage and isn’t pushed.
+Make a Basic Spell attack against the Might Defense DC of each creature within 6m of you.
+On a success, the target is also pushed 4m away from you.

-In addition, unsecured objects that are completely within the area of effect are automatically pushed 10 feet away from you by the Spell’s effect, and the Spell emits a thunderous boom audible out to 300 feet.
+In addition, unsecured objects that are completely within the area of effect are automatically pushed 4m away from you by the Spell’s effect, and the Spell emits a thunderous boom audible out to 300 feet.

 You can use this Flourish once per day.

 ### Unnerving Prowess
 Frightened\
 1 action\
 Your incredible skill with your weapons unnerves your foes.
 Make a Melee Strike.
-On a hit, you automatically disarms the target and it becomes frightened 1.
+On a hit, you automatically disarms the target and it becomes Frightened 1.

 You can use this Flourish once per day.

 ### Vampric Exsanguination
 You draw in the blood and life force of other creatures through your outstretched arms.
-All living creatures in a 20m cone must succed at a Might saving throw or take 8d6 Necrotic damage.
+Make a Basic Spell attack against the Might Defense DC of each living creature in a 20m cone.
 You gain temporary Hit Points equal to half the damage a single creature takes from this spell; calculate these temporary Hit Points using the creature that took the most damage.
 You lose any remaining temporary Hit Points after 1 minute.

 You can use this Flourish once per day.